Top 10 Good Jobs Needing No Experience

 - Makeup Artists, Theatrical/Performance 40%; Post-secondary Vocational Certificate

 - Medical Assistants 35% Moderate OJT; However, this job may require a training Certificate in some companies.

 - Veterinarians 35%; First Professional Degree (Doctor Of Veterinary Medicine Or DVM)

 - Substance Abuse And Behavioral Disorder Counselors 34%; requires at least a Bachelor's Degree

 Many more of the oldest of the older Americans will be in the workforce by 2016.
 This is likely cause for the discussions we hear about raising the standard retirement age to 75.
 This would free older people to work more "legitimately" perhaps, at the same time guarding against any demise of the Social Siurcity system.
 If not degreed or if out of the workforce for some years, the OJT jobs in the fastest growing occupations may be the right jobs for many of these individuals.

-An interesting aspect of these changes is that adults ages 25 - 54 will be competing with Senior Citizens for the same jobs, instead of with the youth as they did in previous years.
+An interesting aspect of these changes is that adults ages 25 - 54 will be competing with older Seniors for the same jobs, instead of with the youth with whom they competed in previous years.

 © 2009 Patty Inglish MS